jdoleary/Spellmasons/docs/Tasks/CriticalPath.md

 had the same bug happen. playing solo a resurrected a few of those guys that reduce max mana on hit and they hit a few times (did not reduce max mana to zero)

 - v1.20
-    - i18n
-        - Spell will be nullified
-        - Target Radius
     - Fix bloodmason:
         - Some mana spells cost nothing and therefore are OP like manasteal
         - Check fortify mixed with bloodmason